 To the victim of harm, all injuries can feel catastrophic, especially initially.
 Slipping and falling, for example – even if the injury only results in minor bruising – can be shocking and jarring.
 Or, being involved in a car accident can be traumatic, even if one is not seriously injured.

-But some accidents and injuries are objectively catastrophic, and are characterized as such because of the degree of losses and disability that victims are left with.
-If you have suffered a catastrophic injury or are the loved one of someone who has suffered this type of injury, our lawyers at The Masters Law Firm can help you navigate the legal process and start recovering financial compensation for your harm.
+But some accidents and injuries are objectively catastrophic and are characterized as such because of the degree of losses and disabilities that victims are left with.
+If you have suffered a catastrophic injury or are the loved one of someone who has suffered this type of injury, our lawyers at The Masters Law Firm, L.C. can help you navigate the legal process and start recovering financial compensation for your harm.

 A catastrophic injury is classified as such because this type of injury results in long-term or permanent disability or loss of use of a bodily function.
 A catastrophic injury is also typically very painful and results in intensive medical care and costs.
 Types of catastrophic injuries include:

 - Traumatic brain injuries: When the brain is hit with a forceful object, deprived of oxygen or penetrated with an object, the effects can be immediate and serious.
 A person who has suffered a traumatic brain injury may struggle with communication, memory, thinking, speech, sensation and more.
 Traumatic brain injuries can have lifelong effects.

 - Spinal cord injuries: The spinal cord is one of the body’s most critical systems, as the spinal cord relays messages between the brain and the rest of the body.
 When your brain signals your hand to pick up a pencil or your leg to take a step, your spinal cord is working.
 If the spinal cord is damaged, which may occur in an accident involving a large amount of force, this ability to send and receive messages is disrupted, resulting in partial or complete paralysis from the site of the injury downward.